 Contact Jacoby & Meyers Santa Cruz Brain Injury Lawyers

-At Jacoby & Meyers, we believe everyone deserves justice.
-If you or a loved one has sustained a brain injury in an accident in Santa Cruz or the surrounding area, we will help you get answers and a fair financial recovery.
-There are no fees unless we win your case.
+At Jacoby & Meyers, we provide legal representation to individuals and families affected by brain injuries.
+If you or a loved one has sustained a brain injury in Santa Cruz or the surrounding area, we can help explain your legal options and the process involved in pursuing a claim.